I had two encounters last week with people of separate backgrounds that got me thinking about growth in the Lord.

 My Recent Experience of God Coming Through for Me

-This past March our intern was telling a man about our dream and what we were starting, and this man immediately offered us his farm.
+This past March our intern was telling a man about our desire to get a farm to help orphan girls.
+Immediately, this man offered us his farm.
 Over the last few months we have been getting the place ready to receive the teenage orphan girls to live and to train them in job skills.
-(To be encouraged by more stories like this, please sign up for our monthly updates about what we are doing in China on JosiahsCovenant.com.)
+(To be encouraged by more stories like this, you can read about our adventures in China on JosiahsCovenant.com.)

 What Did God Speak to Me Through This?